-1Department of Entomoloy 2Department of Botany and Plant Pathology 3Department of Horticulture
+1Department of Botany and Plant Pathology 2Department of Horticulture 3Department of Entomology

 - 8. Cover food and water containers when treating around livestock or pet areas.
 Do not contaminate fishponds. - 9.
 Use separate equipment for applying hormonetype herbicides in order to avoid accidental injury to susceptible plants. - 10.
 Always dispose of empty containers so that they cannot harm humans, animals or valuable plants. - 11.
 Observe label directions and cautions to keep residues on edible portions of plants within the limits permitted by law. - 12.
 If symptoms of illness occur during or shortly after spraying or dusting, call a physician or get the patient to a hospital immediately.